reduxdj/dr_queue/documentation/MIDDLEWARE.md

 Using Dr Queue as middleware is an option if you already have a webserver and want to connect the Redis transport to your Redis connections (or if you just want to send formatted log files to text files without Redis), that option is available too.

-The included logger middleware is included and is easy to modify or supply your own.
+The included logger middleware is easy to replace with your own.
 The logger Middleware returns a Koa middleware function and looks like this.

 ```js
 export function loggerMiddleware(Logger) {